 This post is meant to resolve all your questions about these two exams and help you choose the one which works best for you.

-Graduate Management Aptitude Test or GMAT is a computer-adaptive standardized test that is taken by individuals to apply to business schools all over the world.
-It lasts for 3 hours 30 minutes and comprises 4 sections: Analytical Writing Assessment, Integrated Reasoning, Quantitative Reasoning and Verbal Reasoning.
+Graduate Management Aptitude Test or GMAT is a computer-adaptive standardised test that is taken by individuals to apply to business schools all over the world.
+It lasts for 3 hours 7 minutes and comprises 4 sections: Analytical Writing Assessment, Integrated Reasoning, Quantitative Reasoning and Verbal Reasoning.
 You can choose the order in which these sections appear on the test.

 According to the ETS, GRE scores are now accepted by thousands of MBA programs around the world and this number is growing each day.
 Check out a comprehensive list of B-schools that accept GRE scores.